From NY Times, Dec. 9, 2010:

 "ATLANTA [AP} — U.S. life expectancy has hit another all-time high, rising above 78 years.

 "Previously, the CDC said a one-month dip occurred in 2008 to 77 years and 11 months.
-But in Wednesday’s report, the agency corrected that to 78 years, attributing the glitch to a computer programming error.
+But in Wednesday’s report, the agency corrected that to 78 years, attributing the glitch to a computer programming error."Belatedly, 'we realized there’s something wrong here' in the 2008 estimate, said Ken Kochanek, a CDC statistician."

 In a New York Times article that same day, Kochanek told a reporter that after the initial estimate, in Dec.
 2010, his boss had come to him saying - as I recall - This can't be right.
 There must be a mistake in your computer program.
 Go find it and fix it.
 And sure enough there was, and he did.